nccgroup/hwsecuritybingo/README.md

 Note:
 ------

-This project was forked from https://github.com/hrs/bingo.git and then modified.
+Because we're lazy, this project was forked from https://github.com/hrs/bingo.git and then modified.
 All credits to the original author.